 Transfer all of the rolled out dough to parchment lined baking sheets.
 Once all the dough is rolled out, it's time to stuff the pockets!

-Layer a folded slice of cheese, a rolled slice of crisped ham, and about a heaping tbsp of the egg mixture onto half of the rolled dough.
+Layer a folded slice of cheese, a rolled slice of crisped ham, and about a heaping tablespoon of the egg mixture onto half of the rolled dough.

 Fold the dough up and over the filling, and press to seal, then crimp the edges of the pockets with a fork to ensure they don't open up in the oven.